 There are a few scenarios at the workplace where this method of employee recognition might hold the edge:

-Recognition by managers may be for specific achievements of employees against goals set or tasks allocated by their supervisors, which might not be immediately known to their coworkers.
+Managers may recognize specific achievements of employees against goals set or tasks allocated by their supervisors, which might not be immediately known to their coworkers.

-Manager recognition can prove reassuring for the employees of being a valuable asset to the organization, thus boosting their morale and productivity.
+Manager recognition can prove reassuring for employees, as it shows that they are valuable assets to the organization, thus boosting their morale and productivity.

-Most importantly, employee recognition by managers is essential for highlighting specific achievements and behaviors that came to become examples for other members of the workforce to emulate.
+Most importantly, employee recognition by managers is essential for highlighting specific achievements and behaviors that came to become examples for other workforce members to emulate.

 A survey also revealed that 85% of employees think managers and leaders should spot good work and give praise at the moment, and 81% think this should happen on a continuous, year-round basis.